-No. The proposed action's area of potential effect (APE) is defined as area within 1,740 feet of the WSR-88D where here radiofrequency radiation levels within the WSR-88D main beam could exceed safety standards hazards during infrequent stationary antenna operation.
-Twelve places in McHenry County are listed on the National Register of Historic Places (NRHP), but none are within the APE.
+No. The proposed action's area of potential effect (APE) is very conservatively defined as area within 1,740 feet of the WSR-88D where here radiofrequency radiation levels within the WSR-88D main beam could exceed safety standards hazards during infrequent stationary antenna operation.
+The Oregon Historic Sites Database was searched for individually listed historic properties and historic districts.
 No historic places are within the APE and none would be affected by the proposed action.